open/close all folders

 - The Comic Strip Presents film Mr Jolly Lives Next Door features an escort agency accidentally receiving a letter meant for a hitman.
 The message?
 "Take out Nicholas Parsons".

 - In Full House, a prank love letter was left to one of the girls.
-She distresses over it and misplaces it.
-Repeat for every other character on the show.
+It then gets delivered to the wrong girl, who distresses over it and misplaces it.
+Repeat for every other character on the show, except the intended recipient.

 - In an episode of My Name Is Earl, Earl helps a man who'd written a love letter Earl had prevented from being delivered by spending time with the intended recipient so she won't get involved with anyone else before the sender can get back into shape again.
 When she finds the letter, she thinks it's from Earl.
 Unfortunately, Earl's interested in her, too — she can spit and she likes Lynyrd Skynyrd! — so he lets her go on thinking he'd written it.